RichardGKelly/rms-open-letter.github.io/README.md

 **⚠️ As of April 1, 2021 00:00 UTC we are no longer accepting signatures.**

+If you want to *remove* your signature, you can still submit a pull request or email digitalautonomy at riseup.net.

 ## Translations :globe_with_meridians:

 These translations have been contributed by our community translators.
 Thanks!